 Examples of each are:

-- Mosquitoes and ticks – with their bites, these insects not only cause irritation, their feeding on our blood can be a transmitting disease directly back into our systems.
+- Mosquitoes and ticks – with their bites, these insects not only cause irritation, but their feeding on our blood can also be a transmitting disease directly back into our systems.

 - Termites – which cause more than $1,000,000,000 (a billion dollars!) in damage every year in the U.S. alone.